firepear/qsplit/README.md

 "'foo bar' baz"    -> [ b'foo bar', b`baz'}
 "a b'cd e'f"       -> [ b'a', b"b'cd", b"e'f"}
 ```
+The library is tuned for speed, and the definition of quote characters
+is configurable.

 See the [package doc](http://godoc.org/github.com/firepear/qsplit) for more
 information.

 ## News

+- 2020-05-17: v2.5.0: Refactor of `LocationsOnce`.
+1.1% speedup of
+  `Locations`
 - 2020-05-16: v2.4.0: Refactor for speed improvements (min 1.5%;
   scales with input size).
 Default quote set is now single and double
   quote